shiroyuki/vireo/README.md

 # Vireo

-A library and framework for event-driven application development.
+A library and framework for event-driven application development

 > **Caution:** This library is currently under active development.
 Until version 1.0, the API signatures are subject to change.
 While the code should be stable (not easily throwing exceptions) even before reaching version 1.0, version pinning is highly recommended.